This post may contain affiliate links.

 They’ve done a great job on the conversion.

-Choo Choos are open for breakfast, lunch, and dinner normally.
+Choo Choos are open for breakfast (from 7am), lunch, and dinner normally.
 Last time we visited they were offering tapas and cocktails at sunset too.
 Adjacent to Choo Choos, within the old station building and platform on the marina, there is now also an ice cream shop.

 The ice cream parlour is away from the water’s edge so has no views to speak of.